privateprep/coding-space-website/src/pages/experience-levels/beginner-girlcode.md

 categoryIds:
   - 47
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=47
+display: true
 thumbnail: /img/girl-code-group.jpg
 details:
   age: Ages 8+
   gender:
     - GirlCode
-  byline: Intro to Scratch
-  experience: First-Time or Beginner Coders
+  byline: For New Coders
+  experience: Ages 8+
   skills:
     - Scratch
-    - Events & Loops
-    - Variables & Conditional Logic
+    - Core Coding Concepts
+    - Game Design
   sellingPoints:
-    - Inclusive Environment
-    - Peer Support
+    - Support & Mentorship
+    - Computer Science Fundamentals
-    - Mentorship
+    - Creative Exploration
-    - Intellectual Confidence
+    - Block-Based Coding
   mdContent: >-
     Our welcoming and inclusive GirlCode program utilizes the same curriculum as our co-ed Beginner class while fostering a safe and supportive female-identifying space for our GirlCoders to develop their computational and critical thinking skills, intellectual confidence, and passion for STEM.

     Students can jump into this class with little or no prior programming knowledge.
 As they progress through this course, they’ll learn essential programming constructs and develop a computational thought process that will prepare them for more advanced material.
 When they’re ready, students will transition into text-based programming through WoofJS, our JavaScript learning platform.
 ---